SimonBarnett/Madeira-AWS/nodejs/mailer/README.md

 # mailer

 ## Overview
-Email sending abstraction used across the platform.
+Email sending abstraction.

 ## Purpose
-- Provide consistent interface for sending emails
+- Consistent interface for transactional emails
-- Support HTML, text, attachments, and inline images
+- Support for HTML, attachments, and inline images
-- Abstract underlying email service (SES or similar)

 ## Usage
-Mainly called from `SQS/madeira-sqs-catalogue/emails.js`.
+Mainly called from SQS email handler.

-## Notes
-Email sending is intentionally moved out of the API layer for better performance and reliability.

 ---
 *Part of the hierarchical documentation on the `feature/documentation` branch.*